Baccalaureate Degree Program

 The J. L. Bedsole Scholarships are “last dollar” scholarships, awarded only after all other aid/scholarships have been awarded.
 The J. L. Bedsole Scholarships are based on remaining need.

 The total of a student’s Expected Family Contribution and all other aid and scholarships (excluding loans) are subtracted from the school’s direct cost of attendance budget to determine remaining need.
 Direct Cost of Attendance includes tuition, books, fees, room and board.

 Applicants must file a Free Application for Federal Student Aid (FAFSA) beginning in the months prior to the fall semester of enrollment.

 The J. L. Bedsole Scholarship amounts do not exceed $6,000 per academic year.

-The baccalaureate degree scholarship may be renewed up to four years or until the baccalaureate degree is received, whichever comes first.
+The baccalaureate degree scholarship may be renewed up to eight consecutive fall and spring semesters or until the baccalaureate degree is received, whichever comes first.
 Scholarships are only renewed if the student meets all of The J. L. Bedsole Scholars Program policy requirements.

 All J. L. Bedsole Scholarships are re-evaluated annually to determine any changes in “Unmet Need.”
 Scholarship amounts will be adjusted according to the changes in “Unmet Need.”